RicktoriousLimited/scaling-pancake/README.md

 Sample datasets inside `data/` illustrate how to structure incremental updates per stack.
 They can be replayed by posting to `/api/train.php`.

 - `training_*.json` files: Raw regression pairs for the built-in stacks (language, context, emotion, audio).
+Language samples now include natural-language `prompt`/`targetText` pairs that are encoded server-side before training.
 - `sample_payloads.json`: Ready-to-send payloads that show how to call `/api/respond.php` with a conversational input (including history seeding) and `/api/train.php` with a miniature training batch.

 To try them out, issue: